Amyloid-beta precursor protein: Genetics

 Amyloid-beta precursor protein is an ancient and highly conserved protein.
 In humans, the gene APP is located on chromosome 21 and contains 18 exons spanning 290 kilobases.
 Several alternative splicing isoforms of APP have been observed in humans, ranging in length from 639 to 770 amino acids, with certain isoforms preferentially expressed in neurons; changes in the neuronal ratio of these isoforms have been associated with Alzheimer's disease.
 Homologous proteins have been identified in other organisms such as Drosophila (fruit flies), C. elegans (roundworms), and all mammals.
 The amyloid beta region of the protein, located in the membrane-spanning domain, is not well conserved across species and has no obvious connection with APP's native-state biological functions.

 Mutations in critical regions of amyloid precursor protein, including the region that generates amyloid beta (Aβ), cause familial susceptibility to Alzheimer's disease.
 For example, several mutations outside the Aβ region associated with familial Alzheimer's have been found to dramatically increase production of Aβ.

 A mutation (A673T) in the APP gene protects against Alzheimer's disease.
 This substitution is adjacent to the beta secretase cleavage site and results in a 40% reduction in the formation of amyloid beta in vitro.

 Structure

 A number of different structural domains that fold mostly on their own have been found in the APP sequence.
 The extracellular region, much larger than the intracellular region, is divided into the E1 and E2 domains, linked by an acidic domain (AcD); E1 contains two subdomains including a growth factor-like domain (GFLD) and a copper-binding domain (CuBD) interacting tightly together.
 A serine protease inhibitor domain, absent from the isoform differentially expressed in the brain, is found between acidic region and E2 domain.
 The complete crystal structure of APP has not yet been solved; however, individual domains have been successfully crystallized, the growth factor-like domain, the copper-binding domain, the complete E1 domain and the E2 domain.

+Isoform diversity

+Amyloid-beta precursor protein is highly versatile with several isoforms generated through alternative splicing of its mRNA.
+The primary isoforms include APP695, APP751, and APP770, differing in their inclusion of certain exons, mainly exon 7 and 8.
+APP695 is predominantly expressed in neuronal cells and is crucial for normal neuronal function.
+APP751 and APP770 are more widely expressed in non-neuronal tissues but exhibit distinct expression patterns during neuron differentiation.
+The differential expression of these isoforms plays a significant role in cellular processes such as neurodevelopment, synaptic plasticity, and the pathogenesis of Alzheimer's disease.
+Understanding the isoform diversity of APP is essential for deciphering its various physiological and pathological roles.